wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 [cupy](https://github.com/cupy/cupy) for diverse reasons had to build a total of 52 different packages - all with different names - which clearly highlights the limit of such an approach.
 End users need to carefully read the `CuPy` installation documentation to figure out which package they need.
-And for maintainers it’s labor-intensive to continuously have to create new PyPI packages, ask for limit increases, and keep their wheel build infrastructure and documentation in sync with those new package names.
+And for maintainers it's labor-intensive to continuously have to create new PyPI packages, ask for limit increases, and keep their wheel build infrastructure and documentation in sync with those new package names.